TIME's Person of the Year

 Controversy and debate often arise from the Person of the Year announcement, and it is always eagerly anticipated and receives worldwide coverage from other media outlets, including other newspapers, web sites and television networks.
-Over the years, TIME has often thought outside of the box with the Person of the Year and the title hasn’t always been given to a person.
-In 1983 the PC was named the Machine of the Year followed in 1989 by naming Endangered Earth as Planet of the Year.
+This year TIME's Person of the Year will be announced in December.

 Other title holders include: